Lake Mungo remains: Mitochondrial DNA and origins

 In 2001, mitochondrial DNA (mtDNA) from the Lake Mungo 3 (LM3) skeleton was published and compared with several other sequences.
 It was found to have more than the expected number of sequence differences when compared to European human DNA (CRS).
 Comparison of the mitochondrial DNA with that of ancient and modern Aboriginal peoples led to the conclusion that Mungo Man fell outside the range of genetic variation seen in Australian Aboriginal people, and was used to support the multiregional origin of modern humans hypothesis.
 These results proved politically controversial, and several scientific concerns were raised over the validity of the results and analysis.
 With the consent of the Willandra Lakes World Heritage Area Aboriginal Elders Committee, a reanalysis was performed on the sequences derived from the 2001 study.
 The 2016 report of this study stated that the sequence for LM3 could have been contaminated with mtDNA of modern European origin, and it was uncertain if any of the DNA analysed in the 2001 study was ancient DNA.
 The authors did recover ancient mtDNA from the Willandra Lakes skeleton WLH4 specimen, "estimated to be late Holocene in age (~3,000–500 y B.P.)" and determined it to be of haplogroup S2, of Aboriginal origin.

+Following the reburial, the NSW government announced an independent review into how the burial proceeded contrary to the wishes of some traditional owner groups and without government authorisation.
+The Muthi Muthi, Paakantji and Ngiyampaa peoples remained divided on the question of whether the reburial was premature given the absence of a purpose-built keeping-place at Lake Mungo.
+In 2023, the NSW government committed $8.5 million toward the construction of a Keeping Place at Mungo National Park, which would allow future access to the remains for cultural and scientific purposes under Indigenous custodianship.
+The location of the 2022 reburial itself has not been publicly disclosed.